Shrusti-05/calculator/README.md

 JavaScript: The core functionality is powered by  JavaScript, demonstrating how to handle user inputs, perform calculations, and dynamically update the display.

 This calculator project is a foundational step in web development, offering a hands-on approach to learning and improving coding skills.
-Whether you're a beginner looking to understand the basics or an experienced developer seeking a simple yet effective project, this calculator serves as a perfect example of what can be achieved with HTML, CSS, and JavaScript.
+This calculator serves as a perfect example of what can be achieved with HTML, CSS, and JavaScript.